-Please note that we don't maintain private roads or private right of ways.
+Council does not maintain private roads or private right of ways.

 All vehicle crossings/driveways run through Council Road Reserve (including some rights of way).
 Driveways are constructed for property access and are the owner’s responsibility to maintain, including any retaining structures and pipes running under them.